ManCla/testing-abstractions/README.md

 # testing-levels

-Repository associated to the paper PAPER TITLE HERE.
+Repository associated to the paper _Comparison of Testing Abstractions for Integration Testing of Embedded Control Software_.

 ## Repository Structure:

- * **mitl**: directory associated to the Model-In-The-Loop testing abstraction
+ * **mitl**: directory associated to the Model-In-The-Loop testing setup
- * **sitl**: directory associated to the Software-In-The-Loop testing abstraction
+ * **sitl**: directory associated to the Software-In-The-Loop testing setup
- * **hitl**: directory associated to the Hardware-In-The-Loop testing abstraction
+ * **hitl**: directory associated to the Hardware-In-The-Loop testing setup
- * **pitl**: directory associated to the Process-In-The-Loop testing abstraction
+ * **pitl**: directory associated to the Process-In-The-Loop testing setup
  * **plot**: directory containing the Python plotting class
  * **bugs**: directory containing the patch files that inject the bugs discussed in the paper
+ * **firmware**: directory containing the firmware patch file and where to put binaries under test

 Each testing abstraction folder contains: